GE Venue Go VS Sonosite X-Porte Ultrasound Machine

 GE Venue GO VS Sonosite X-Porte Ultrasound Machine

 Here at Soma Tech Intl, we have rental options widely available that allow medical centers to remain within their budget and stay on track with their increased patient census and different healthcare options.
 The GE Venue GO, Sonosite X-Porte, and other ultrasounds are offered at a fraction of the cost with Soma’s short-term, long-term, or rent-to-own options.
-If your facility is interested in an ultrasound machine, or any other medical equipment rentals, please get in touch with your local sales representative.
+If your facility is interested in an ultrasound machine or any other medical equipment rentals, please contact your local sales representative.
 Each knowledgeable sales representative can listen to your clinical needs and make recommendations on which machines to rent.
-For any further inquiries, you can also contact us at 1.800.GET.SOMA or send us an email at [email protected].
+For any further inquiries, you can also contact us at 1-800-438-7662 or email us at soma@somatechnology.com.

 FINAL THOUGHTS